Toxins:

-We have been hearing a lot about Toxins; toxins in the home, the work place, the environment, and our food.
+We have been hearing a lot about toxic chemicals; toxins in the home, the work place, the environment, and our food.
 So what is it we want to be on the alert for concerning toxic chemicals?

 Unfortunately, many people think that if something is on the “shelf”, it is safe to use.
-After all the government would not allow a manufacturing company to harm us by marketing a shampoo that has harmful chemicals in it or a baby lotion that causes a rash, or a toothpaste that is swallowed poisoning an individual.
+After all the government would not allow a manufacturing company to harm us by marketing a shampoo that has harmful chemicals or toxins in it or a baby lotion that causes a rash, or a toothpaste that if swallowed poisoning an individual.

 Would they?